Coronary heart disease

 - preventing secondary diseases

-With a stable disease (stable angina pectoris), certain drugs are used to reduce the symptoms.
+If the disease is stable (stable angina pectoris), certain medications reduce the symptoms.
 These include beta-blockers, calcium channel blockers or nitrates.

-If the treatment with drugs is not enough, the doctor can try to expand the constricted coronary vessel with a heart catheter during surgery.
-If there are severe constrictions or several vessels are affected, a bypass operation is also used.
+If treating it with drugs is not enough, the doctor can try to expand the narrowed coronary vessel with a heart catheter during surgery.
+A bypass operation is also an option depending on which and how many vessels are affected.
 In bypass surgery, a blood vessel at another site on the body is removed and inserted into the heart to bypass the blocked coronary vessel.

-Those affected can prevent secondary diseases like a heart attack or heart failure themselves: for example by ensuring they get plenty of exercise and follow a balanced diet.
+Those affected can prevent secondary diseases like a heart attack or heart failure themselves, for example by ensuring they get plenty of exercise and follow a balanced diet.
 Smokers can try to quit.
-Some drugs can provide additional protection against secondary diseases.
+Some drugs provide additional protection against secondary diseases.
 These include:

 - low-dose acetylsalicylic acid (ASA) to prevent blood clots